10 Questions To Ask Your Wealth Manager And The Answers You Want

 For anyone with ultra-high net worth, there’s nothing low-level about this.

-You want your wealth manager on the phone when you have a question, the one who is passionately devoted to the art of protecting your wealth.
-That’s the person who knows you and your situation and can advise you best.
+You want your wealth manager on the phone when you have a question who is passionately devoted to protecting your wealth.
+That person knows you and your situation and can advise you best.

 Answer You Want to Hear: Me.

-And unlike the other nine, it’s fairly difficult to give you a quick answer, even for a wealth management company that does know how to provide the security you seek, such as Pillar.
+And unlike the other nine, it’s pretty challenging to give you a quick answer, even for a wealth management company that does know how to provide the security you seek, such as Pillar.

 In our estimation, here’s the answer you want to hear: